Bhagavadgita Pages, Chapters 1 to 18

 6.7: He, who maintains tranquillity, who conquered his lower self, and who is serene in heat and cold, pleasure and pain, honor and dishonor, unites with (communes) the Supreme Atman.

-Tranquillity is absence of desire, longing, hatred, anxiety, and grief, and presence of happiness; thus, it is the translucent and placid waters of consciousness.
-Once a sannyāsin conquers his mind and stands steady in tranquillity, the dualities have no effect.
+Tranquility is absence of desire, longing, hatred, anxiety, and grief, and presence of happiness; thus, it is the translucent and placid waters of consciousness.
+Once a sannyāsin conquers his mind and stands steady in tranquility, the dualities have no effect.

 According to Ramanuja, the accomplished individual soul is comparable to Paramatma (the Great Self or Supreme Soul).
 R argues in this manner: That the jivātman has improved its spiritual stature in comparison to its earlier stage of attainment is only an earthly accomplishment, which never confers equal status to jiva with the exalted Real Parmatman that is Brahman.
 Sankara’s views are different: An accomplished individual soul divested of all its impurities is no different from Brahman.
 It eventually becomes one with One (Paramatman).
 Here we get a good dose of both Advaita and Visistadvaita, two different interpretations of the same verse: The interpretation is in the mind of the reader.
 If you take it as you read it, it appears on the surface that the portrayal runs more natural in the flow of words to support the advaita or monistic philosophy.
 But it could be deceptive.
 I am sure that this verse has undergone text torturing in many minds.
 R is of the firm view there is only One Supreme Soul or Being and that an accomplished yogi can only be a shadow.